WJunHong/MiniURL/README.md

     > MONGO_URI=\<connection>
     > CONN_URL=http://localhost:3000

-where connection is the connection string given for your MongoDB Atlas cluster.
+where connection is the connection string given for your MongoDB Atlas cluster, and PORT number is that of the frontend server.

 12. If all goes well, run the command `node index.js` to begin running your server.
 The image below would be what you should see if the server is established correctly.
     ![server_message](diagrams/server_message.png)

+## Testing code

+- To the code, enter the `/server` file and run `npm test`

 ## FAQ